PostHog/posthog.com/contents/apps/zapier-connector/docs.md

 Trigger | Action Defined     | Any **paid** plan Trigger | Annotation Created | Any **paid** plan

-## Just want to connect PostHog with practically anything?
+## How do I connect PostHog to other services with Zapier?

-[Our official Zapier app](https://zapier.com/apps/posthog/integrations) – compatible with PostHog Cloud as well as with self-hosted solutions – is here for you.
+[Our official Zapier app](https://zapier.com/apps/posthog/integrations) is compatible with PostHog Cloud, as well as with self-hosted instances.
 No additional setup needed.

-## Need something private?
+## How can I create a private PostHog connection with Zapier?

-Not a problem.
-Create a private Zapier app for PostHog easily with this package.
-It's just a few simple steps:
+Create a private Zapier app for PostHog easily with a few simple steps:

 1. Clone or download t[his repository](https://github.com/PostHog/posthog-zapier/).
 2. Enter its directory with `cd`.